 - Awkward engine oil filling

 Husqvarna CRT900 Tiller

 When it comes to rear tine tillers, people often tend to look for machines made by reputable companies.
 Swedish Husqvarna is undoubtedly one of them – their rear tine tillers are among the best on the market.

 The Husqvarna is equipped with a slightly less powerful engine than the one found on Yardmax’s model – here we have a 205cc Briggs & Stratton motor.
-The ground coverage is also smaller, with CRT900’s maximum tilling width being at 14 inches.
+The ground coverage is also smaller, with CRT900’s maximum tilling width being 14 inches.
 However, these numbers don’t mean that Husqvarna CRT900 is among the weaker rear tine tillers – it is, in fact, extremely potent.

-A true workhorse for tough tilling jobs, this tiller for garden is very efficient when it comes to cracking the soil for the first time.
+A true workhorse for tough tilling jobs, this tiller for gardens is very efficient when it comes to cracking the soil for the first time.
 Its counter-rotating tines are 10 inches long and provide deep and effective penetration of soil, with 3 different gears of operation available – neutral, forward, and reverse.
 In addition, the unit has a couple of agricultural-grade tires that allow easy maneuvering in muddy soil.